pluralsight/PS-AutoLab-Env/README.md

 ### A Note on Pluralsight Labs

 _This module started several years ago and there are several Pluralsight courses that rely on configurations that may no longer exist.
 Configurations that were named as `Test` or `POC` were not assumed to be used in any courses.
 But that is turning out to not be the case.
-If you are trying to setup a lab for a specific course, and can't find the configuration the instructor calls for, please post an issue indicating the configuration you are looking for and the title of the Pluralsight course.
+If you are trying to set up a lab for a specific course, and can't find the configuration the instructor calls for, please post an issue indicating the configuration you are looking for and the title of the Pluralsight course.
 Hopefully, there is an existing configuration you can use.
 Or the module can be updated with an appropriate lab configuration.
 In some cases, the course may assume a different password.
 All configurations use `P@ssw0rd` for all passwords._

 The first time you set up a lab, Lability will download evaluation versions of required operating systems in ISO format.
 This may take some time depending on your Internet connection.
 These downloads only happen when the required ISO is not found locally.
 When you wipe and rebuild a lab it won't download files a second time.

-Once the lab is created, you can use the PSAutoLab commands for managing it.
+Once the lab is created, you can use the PSAutoLab commands to manage it.
 If you have additional PowerShell experience, you can manage individual virtual machines using the Hyper-V manager or cmdlets.

 _It is assumed that you will only have one lab configuration created at a time._